jsous/starter-academic/content/post/getting-started/index.md

 ---
-title: "Exclusive meritocracy: A barrier to equity"
+title: "Exclusive meritocracy: A barrier to equity and scientific advancement"
-subtitle: "In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_."
+subtitle: "In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_.
+I argue that exclusive meritocracy harms scientific advancement in the long run."

 # Summary for listings and search engines
-summary: "In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_."
+summary: "In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_.
+I argue that exclusive meritocracy harms scientific advancement in the long run."

 # Link this post with a project
 projects: []